AdobeDocs/commerce-frontend-core/src/pages/ui-components/fieldset.md

 ---
-group: ui-components-guide
-title: Fieldset component
+title: Fieldset component | Commerce Frontend Development
+decsription:
 ---

+# Fieldset component

 The Fieldset component implements a container for visually-grouped form elements, such as buttons and form fields.